Obstructed defecation: Relevant anatomy and physiology

 In order to understand ODS, it is necessary to understand the normal anatomy and defecation process.

 The pelvic floor (pelvic diaphragm) can be divided into 4 compartments: Anterior or urinary (bladder, bladder neck, and urethra), Middle or genital (vagina and uterus in women, prostate in men), Posterior (anus, anal canal, sigmoid, and rectum), and Peritoneal (endopelvic fascia and perineal membrane).

 Defecation is a complex physiologic process, involving interaction between neural processes, reflexes, colorectal contractility and the biomechanics of straining.

-When feces reaches the rectum, the rectal walls are distended, stimulating nerve receptors.
+In the normal state, the muscular tonus of the puborectalis muscle maintains an angle between anal canal and the rectum.
+This angle is called the anorectal angle.
+When feces reach the rectum, the rectal walls become naturally distended, stimulating nerve receptors.
 Brain centres for defecation respond to this sensation and stimulate mass colonic movement in the colon and the rectum.
 These mass contractions move feces along the colon and into the rectum.
 Occasionally some straining helps, which normally transmits forces to the upper part of the rectum, and aids defecation.
 Reflexive relaxation of the external anal sphincter is also triggered.
 For defecation to occur, rectal pressure must be greater than pressure in the anal canal, which depends on the relaxation of the external anal sphincter, the puborectalis and the intra-abdominal force applied.
 In normal defecation, the pressure in the rectum increases at the same time as the pressure in the anal canal falls, leading to a propulsive rectoanal pressure gradient (RAG).
+Relaxation of puborectalis muscle allows the anorectal angle to straighten out.

 According to some experts in ODS, defecation should normally occur once per day.
 However many sources assert that it is medically "normal" for bowel movements to occur anywhere between three times per week up to three times per day.